crisostomoun/joehand.github.com/README.md

+---

+published: false
+---

-# ME!
+# My Personal Website

-Personal Page for Joe Hand.
-I am trying out the jekyll bootstrap with the_minimal theme. the theme has been changed a bit. more to come in the future with the customization.
+This repo holds the page for joehand.org.

+I used Jekyll Bootstrap and created a theme using the styling of Svbtle.